telerik/xaml-docs/controls/radgridview/export/excel/export-xlsx.md

 # ExportToXlsx

-The __ExportToXlsx__ method allows exporting to "Xlsx" format.
+The __ExportToXlsx__ method allows exporting to the XLSX format.
 As the mechanism uses **RadSpreadProcessing** internally, there is no need for the user to make the integration manually.
 The method was introduced in __Q1 2015__.

 ## Assembly References